Planning A Trip To The Amalfi Coast – Best Amalfi Coast Itinerary

 Sorrento is a great place to use as your starting point on your trip along the Amalfi Coast.

-The most distinguishing part of Sorrento was the giant wall that separates the sea from the city.
-It was really impressive to get off the ferry from Capri and enter the city.
+The most distinguishing part of Sorrento is the giant wall that separates the sea from the city.
+We came from the Island of Capri and it was really impressive to get off the ferry and enter the city.
+Truly incredible.

 Hotels in Sorrento